TedHusted/awake/awake.md/awake.md

 Iapetus: For now, all we can do is hope for the best and prepare for the worst.

+The council member raises crossed fingers for emphasis and nods toward Phoebe at the center of the circle.

 Phoebe: Exactly!
 Focus on what we can control. — Which brings us to the proposal that you have worked out with the Idisi.

 Idisi: Yes.
 The Vanir have been working with the Terrans for some time.
 One reason is to prepare for a possible Omnibot attack.
 But we would have made the pact regardless.